mrmaheshrajput/mrmaheshrajput.github.io/README.md

 -   Initiated a project to generate data insights using NLP (similar to AWS QuickSight Q) to meet the constant demand for ad-hoc reports.
-    Currently in the research phase.

--   Devised contribution guidelines for the entire DS team.
-As the second hire in the DS team, I played a key role in increasing the team size by 3x.

 ## Freelance ML/AI Solution Provider